Join techUK's new Digital Inclusion Working Group

 The Digital Inclusion Action Plan

-- The establishment of a dedicated unit within DSIT for promoting digital inclusion, the Digital Inclusion and Skills Unit.
+- The establishment of a dedicated unit within the Department for Science, Innovation & Tech (DSIT) for promoting digital inclusion.
+A Digital Inclusion and Skills Unit has been created.

 - The adoption of the Essential Digital Skills Framework by the Government, which will be integrated into public sector skills provisions and used as a base for future skills initiatives.